ZaheerAhmad-SAR/hello-world/README.md

 # hello-world
-My name is Zaheer Ahmad khattak, i am from karak,now working here n islamabad, currently waiting for my increament
+My name is Zaheer Ahmad khattak, i am from karak,now working here n islamabad, currently waiting for my increament, this is it